General uniform requirements for all grades

 - In K-7th, red knit, polo style shirts with a collar purchased through Lands’ End Uniform Store or Dennis Uniform may be worn on non-perfect uniform days.

-- Gator gear may be worn to school each Friday, except on perfect uniform days, in place of regular uniform sweatshirts or sweaters.
+- Gator Gear and Sports Tek may be worn to school each Friday, except on perfect uniform days, in place of regular uniform sweatshirts or sweaters.
 Nicknames written on the back of Gator gear must be appropriate.

 - Red polar fleece vest with HRS logo purchased from the uniform store may be worn instead of uniform sweaters, sweatshirts or vests.
 Students may not wear any other type of fleece vests, coats, or jackets in the classrooms.
 Red polar fleece vests with HRS logo can be worn on perfect uniform days.